ritaschaff/liferay-jira-userscript/README.md

 1. Install a userscript manager like [Tampermonkey](https://www.tampermonkey.net/).
 2. Create a new userscript and paste the code from `Jira for CSEs.user.js`.
 3. Save and reload Jira pages.

+---

+## Future Features To Add

+1. Link to Help Center & Provisioning
+2. For Cloud Customers, add link to Cloud Console